karthik11135/zyra/README.md

 ## Command Reference

-(See `/cmds/commands.py` for implementation details) While running these commands unhide your `.git` folder to see how things are changing inside it.
+(See `/cmds/commands.py` for implementation details) While running these commands unhide your `.git` folder to see how files are changing inside. (if you are interested)

 | Command           | Description                                                  | Example                            |
 | ----------------- | ------------------------------------------------------------ | ---------------------------------- |